mgechev/blog.mgechev.com/_drafts/simply-typed-lambda-calculus.md

 T ::= Int | Bool
 ```

-As you can see we don't ave a syntactical construct for declaring a function type (like we do in Haskell - `T -> T`, for instance).
+As you can see we don't ave a syntactical construct for declaring type of a function (like we do in Haskell - `T1 -> T2`, for instance).
 This is because we're going to apply basic type inference based on the type of the function's argument and body.

 Our programs should belong to the language declared by the following grammar: